 The NAMBIKKAY Association currently numbers 6 associate members, and is run by an office of three members:

-37 years old and a qualified biology teacher, is the President.
+A qualified biology teacher, is the President.

 Aurélie de la Porte du Theil